khazar08/worldcup2026-predictor/README.md

 - Draw probability is the hardest class — the model tends to underweight it.
 - Small-nation matches are underrepresented in training data.

+## Roadmap

+Add FIFA official rankings as an additional feature alongside ELO Weight recent matches more heavily than older ones (time-decay on training samples) Add a group stage simulator — run N Monte Carlo simulations of the full group stage and show qualification probabilities for all 48 teams
+Add a knockout bracket simulator through to the final Display team flags in the UI
+Add a "biggest upsets" view showing matches where the model's underdog actually won Experiment with XGBoost or a neural network to see if draw prediction improves